learn-co-curriculum/dsc-gradient-descent-lab/README.md

 ## Gradient Descent

-Now that we have a loss function, we can use numerical methods to find a minimum to the loss function.
-By minimizing our loss, we have achieved an optimal solution according to our problem formulation.
-Here's our outline of gradient descent from the previous lesson:
+Now that you have a loss function, you can use numerical methods to find a minimum to the loss function.
+By minimizing the loss function, you have achieved an optimal solution according to the problem formulation.
+Here's the outline of gradient descent from the previous lesson:

 1. Define initial parameters:
     1. pick a starting point